DevOpsSankarVG/tricase/README.md

 <h1 >Introduction</h1>
 - This document is to provide the technical details about the set up and configuration of Kubernetes cluster and the application will run in the cluster and the traffic route with 70 30 % weight by using a load balancer and for monitoring the setup will be done with Prometheus   , for the incoming traffic distribution checked the load balancing algorithms which include destination hashing ,round-robin for the Kubernetes service however, they are still not granular enough to distribute the traffic by Percentage weight to 70 and 30 , need to check solutions like istio which are out-of-the-box Kubernetes..
 The installation details and the code are provided in the GIT repository which will be attached in the submission portal.
 <h3>-Pre-Requisite -:</h3>

 - 3, X86 architecture server.

 - Minimum 2 CPU and 4 GB RAM for each server.

 - Centos 7.9 AMI image.

 - Traffic exposed to internet.
 - Install wget git mlocate in the server

 <h2>Additional Information-:</h2>
 Kubernetes is a container orchestration platform which is used to automate deployment, scaling, and management of containerized application.
-The key features of Kubernetes which includes container orchestration, auto scaling , service discovery and load balancing , self-healing , rolling updates and rollbacks , storage orchestration configuration management etc  .
+The key features of Kubernetes which includes container orchestration, auto scaling , service discovery and load balancing , self-healing , rolling updates and rollbacks , storage orchestration configuration management etc.

 -We can set up the Kubernetes cluster in different ways The Kubernetes cluster is installed with kubeadm using the yum repository .we will start with installation the OS in the server ,install the centos image in the server ,Centos OS is an open source OS and for X86 /64 architecture  docker engine repository  is supported , for running and communicating with the application services necessary network setting need to be conducted ,  open the ports (in the master TCP node port 6443, 2379 ,2380, 10250 ,10251 10252, 10255 and in worker node TCP port 6783, 10250 ,10255 ,30000 to 32767 need to opened ) .
 The architecture of this Kubernetes cluster consists of one master nodes and two worker nodes.

--We will assume that the server provisioning is completed, and user is able to access the server.
+We will assume that the server provisioning is completed, and user is able to access the server.

--Automation is done for the provisioning of the infrastructure, and the code is provided in the git repository , the name of the file is  main.tf , variable and the secrets are not added in the file .
+Automation is done for the provisioning of the infrastructure, and the code is provided in the git repository , the name of the file is  main.tf , variable and the secrets are not added in the file .

 <h2>Kubernetes setup in master and worker node -:</h2>

 <h3>Check the swap is disabled and commented in fstab</h3>
 -swapoff -a

 - Uninstall the docker, older versions of Docker went by the names of docker or docker-engine.
 Uninstall any such older versions before attempting to install a new version, along with associated dependencies.

 -Yum remove docker*

 <h3>docker-ce repository set up for centos</h3>

 -yum install -y yum-utils

 -yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo

 <h3>#We are using containerd as the CRI</h3>

--yum install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin -systemctl start docker
+-yum install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

+-systemctl start docker

 -systemctl enable docker

 -systemctl start containerd

 -systemctl enable containerd

 <h3>Comment the option  “disabled plugins “ CRI in the containerd configuration file so that the CRI  pluging is enabled , if its in disabled state there will be error reports while initializing the pods</h3>